 The Nike Alphafly 3 is the lightest Alphafly to date and manages to retain the incredible propulsion the line is known for in its new, sleeker design, that has a more aggressive ride thanks to the continuous midsole.
 It’s a shoe with incredible pedigree at the pro level, with both the men’s and women’s world marathon records being set in the Alphafly 3, and one we also found to be an amazing option for amateurs.

-While the Vaporfly 3 is still lighter and more nimble, which can give it an edge in short races especially on twisty courses, the Alphafly 3 is still very light shoe and the extra bounce it has from the Air Zoom pods under the forefoot make it the top option for marathoners.
+While there are lighter and more nimble racers out there, the Alphafly 3 is still a light shoe and the extra bounce it has from the Air Zoom pods under the forefoot make it a great option for marathoners in particular.
 It’s not just for marathons either, with Nick recently setting his 10K PB in the shoe.

 Kiprun Kipstorm Lab